bxdoan/bxdoan/README.md

 <div align="center">

-> The moment you think of giving up, think of the reason why you held on so long.
+> If you can dream it, you can achieve it.

-> — Natsu Dragneel —
+> — Zig Ziglar —

 </div>